Scott Putesky, who earlier in his career was known underRead more...

 As documented by Pamela Des Barres in her landmark book I’m with the Band, a large part of life on the road for rock stars was the endless sex with groupies.
 In most cases, this would be young girls making their way backstage, willing to pleasure their favourite stars without the promise of commitment.
 For rock stars this was one of the many perks of their lifestyle, coupled with the copious amounts of drugs taken on the road.
 KISS and Mötley Crüe were perhaps the most notorious for their appetite for groupies, but ever since the 1970s it had become a rock ‘n’ roll cliché.

 ‘I would say we were all about the rock ‘n’ roll, rather than the sex and drugs.
-We weren’t known for hooking up with groupies,’ Vixen guitarist Jan Kuehnemund told Love-It-Loud in 2012 when explaining the difference between the male and female bands of the hair metal scene.
-‘In fact, most of our guy groupies seemed to be very shy and would approach us very hesitantly – not like some of these bold female groupies that approach guy’s bands, tearing their clothes off at any opportunity.
+We weren’t known for hooking up with groupies,’ the late Vixen guitarist Jan Kuehnemund told Love-It-Loud in 2012 when explaining the difference between the male and female bands of the hair metal scene.
+‘In fact, most of our guy groupies seemed to be very shy and would approach us very hesitantly – not like some of these bold female groupies that approach guys’ bands, tearing their clothes off at any opportunity.
 We didn’t see a lot of that.’

 ‘Seriously, you want nothing more after a hard day in the studio than the opportunity to go out and have some real fun,’ confessed Bon Jovi‘s Richie Sambora in 2011 when looking back on the recording of their breakthrough album Slippery When Wet twenty-five years earlier.
 ‘All those strip joints…We became very well known in these places, I can tell you!
 But whatever we got up to was never allowed to interfere with the main purpose of being there.
 In the studio, nobody could say we lacked enthusiasm when it came to getting the best sounds and performances.’But even as rock stars indulged in their taste for no-strings-attached sex a new danger emerged in the 1980s: AIDS.
 This deadly disease first became public in 1981 and was often associated with the homosexual lifestyle, although soon the sharing of needles became another concern.
 Sex was no longer without consequence and the free love of the 1960s was now officially over.
 ‘Although AIDS had entered public awareness by mid-1983, public opinion polls at the time showed relatively little concern that AIDS would reach epidemic proportions,’ stated Timothy E. Cook and David C. Colby in their article The Mass Mediated Epidemic.

-The 1980s would mark the arrival of AIDS in the public consciousness, but it would not be until the death of Queen frontman Freddie Mercury in 1991 that the excessive lifestyle of rock stars and the threat of AIDS was truly questioned.
+While the 1980s would mark the arrival of AIDS in the public consciousness, it would not be until the death of Queen frontman Freddie Mercury in 1991 that the excessive lifestyle of rock stars and the threat of AIDS was truly questioned.
 ‘Freddie didn’t announce publicly that he had AIDS until the day before he died in 1991.
 Although he was flamboyant onstage – an electric front man on a par with Bowie and Jagger – he was an intensely private man offstage,’ documented Elton John in his book Love is the Cure.
 ‘I’d seen what the disease had done to so many of my other friends.
 I knew exactly what it was going to do to Freddie.
 As did he.
 He knew death, agonising death, was coming.’

 Drugs were a major concern during the 1980s as the lives of many young musicians had been tragically cut short due to their excessive consumption of heroin or cocaine.
 Those who had indulged in the 1970s were now attempting to turn their lives around, either by withdrawing from the music industry or venturing back out onto the road with a healthier new regime.
 Rock stars in their twenties may feel invincible but as they become older they are more aware of their mortality and limits.